SenorBlanco/WebGPU-Compatibility/proposal.md

   - cons:
     - poor compatibility

-### 17. Work around lack of BGRA support in copyTextureToBuffer() via compute or sampling.
+### 8. Work around lack of BGRA support in copyTextureToBuffer() via compute or sampling.

 **Justification**: OpenGL ES does not support BGRA texture formats for `glReadPixels()`, even with the `GL_ext_texture_format_BGRA8888` extension.

 There is no corresponding gl

-### 18. Disallow bgra8unorm-srgb textures.

-**Justification**: OpenGL ES does not support BGRA texture formats.

-**Alternatives considered**:
-- use a compute shader to swizzle bgra8unorm-srgb to rgba8unorm-srgb on `copyBufferToTexture()` and the reverse on `copyTextureToBuffer()`
-  - pros:
-    - wide compatibility
-  - cons:
-    - a performance cliff for developers
-    - increased VRAM usage

-### 19. Use emulation workaround to support BaseVertex / BaseInstance in direct draws.
+### 9. Use emulation workaround to support BaseVertex / BaseInstance in direct draws.
 Disallow via validation in indirect draws.

 **Justification**: OpenGL ES 3.1 does not support `baseVertex` or `baseInstance` parameters in Draw calls.